-The sudden, inexplicable of serious injury or death loved one in a car accident can be very difficult on both the injured person and his or her family.
+The sudden, inexplicable serious injury or death of a loved one in a car accident can be very difficult on both the injured person and his or her family.
 Families often have no opportunity to prepare themselves emotionally, have limited experience with such catastrophic events, and are overwhelmed by the magnitude of their loved one’s injuries.

 While no amount of money can rewind the event that changed your life, our lawyers firmly believe that holding the negligent party responsible for the wrongful death of your loved one and forcing the payment of financial compensation to your family may provide the sense of closure needed to move forward.

 In our practice, every wrongful death case in Ontario is different – however there are several leading and common causes of accident related fatalities that are certainly worth noting – some of which are quite interesting.